-First and foremost, I am not looking for sympathy, so do not burden me with apologies or assume I am a fragile glass menagerie.
+First and foremost, I am not looking for sympathy, so do not burden me with apologies or assume I am a fragile glass menagerie...even if I am...
+It just makes me mad when people act like I will break if they breathe too hard.
 Also, do not troll me with 'attention seeker' fluff, because I've been hiding in the shadows this whole time to avoid attention.
 I made my website to promote my work.
 This page is specifically aimed at awareness of certain disorders.
 I am not the only one who suffers with them, and it would benefit people like myself if the public was better educated on rare conditions.

 I do appreciate the concern some individuals express, but really, I have lived in this body for such a long time that I can handle it by now.

 Please respect my feelings, and thank you for your interest!